ibm-cloud-docs/CDN/at-events.md

 | cdn-powered-by-akamai.domain-mapping.start | Start a domain mapping.     |
 | cdn-powered-by-akamai.domain-mapping.status | Domain mapping status change.     |

-## List of Origin Path Action events
+## List of origin path action events
 {: #events_origin_path}

-The following table lists the actions taken related to Origin Path Actions.
+The following table lists the actions taken related to origin path actions.
 With each of these actions, an event was generated:

 | Action                                              | Description                                            |
 |:-----------------------------------------------|:----------------------------------------------------|